mbhulin/OrientTutorialSimple/database_schema.md

 create property Student.MatriculationNr integer;
 alter property Student.MatriculationNr mandatory true;
 alter property Student.MatriculationNr min 1000;
+create sequence matrSeq starts with 1000;
 ```

-The student's name is embedded and must not be empty.
-For gender only the values "male" and "female" are allowed.
+* The student's name is embedded and must not be empty.
+* For gender only the values "male" and "female" are allowed.
 This is guaranteed by a regular expression constraint.
+* The matriculaton number is a mandatory fileld for Student.
+The numbers must have at least four digits.
+* Of course matriculation numbers must be unique.
+This is guaranteed by a **unique index**.
+Indexes also speed up search operations.
+Find more information about [indexes in the OrientDB documentation](orientdocu).
+* Unique matriculation numbers can easily be created using **sequences**. matrSeq.next() creates a new number.
+Find more information about [sequences in the OrientDB documentation](orientdoku)